 The concert series of the public broadcasting system feature the Netherlands Radio Choir in productions that are mostly very demanding and programmes with attention to music that is unknown or undiscovered.
 These concerts – live or via radio and internet – generally attract a large number of listeners.
-The press, well represented, is equally enthusiastic.
-After Lohengrin and Die Meistersinger von Nürnberg, in December 2010 the Saturday Matinee series billed the third Wagner opera with the Radio Philharmonic Orchestra, the Netherlands Radio Choir and a phenomenal cast of soloists conducted by Jaap van Zweden.
-In De Telegraaf, Eddie Vetter called the performance of Parsifal 'sublime' and compared it to the quality of that Wagner Mecca, Bayreuth: “The Netherlands Radio Choir is in no way inferior.
-Their singing is so breathtakingly beautiful that it engenders an enervating combination of shivers and goose bumps.
-In the Netherlands, very few groups function as well as the radio ensembles.”
+The press, well represented, is equally enthusiastic: performances have been called 'sublime' and ‘breathtakingly beautiful’.

-A capella singing is “the true test of advanced sound culture”, says Michael Gläser, the choir’s principal guest conductor.
+A capella singing is ‘the true test of advanced sound culture’, says Michael Gläser, the choir’s principal guest conductor.
 Each year it is a high point in the Vredenburg Friday series.
-In the Jacobi Church in Utrecht, the choir’s a capella singing provides proof of its versatility in a kaleidoscopic journey from the Renaissance to the present, from Schütz to Sandström, or in programmes featuring the music of composers such as Rachmaninov or Pärt.
+In the Jacobi Church in Utrecht, the choir’s a capella singing provides proof of its versatility in a kaleidoscopic journey from the Renaissance to the present.
+The choir also regularly performs a capella in the Saturday Matinee series in the Concertgebouw in Amsterdam.